Modeling Interface

 In the assembly, right-click the feature list to match the relationship and display the function list as follows:

-Provide quick confirmation function in multiple functions of sketch/parts/assembly/engineering drawing.
+Provide quick confirmation function in multiple functions of sketch/parts/assembly/drawing.

-Sketch:Use the "Straight line, Polygon, spline curve, cross curve" command.
+Sketch:Use the "line, polygon, splin, intersection curve" command.
 Right-click while drawing to add [Create, Exit] option in the function list, click "Create" to create elements but not exit the command, click "Exit" to create elements and exit the command.

 • For commands that have multiple pick boxes, the mouse displays as when the pick completes the contents of one pick box.Right click at this point to switch to the next pick up box.